Emerging Markets Break Out

 It would be easier to take, or add to, a stake in any of the markets covered in this post if energy (XLE) and materials (XLB) can clear the areas of possible resistance shown below.
 Therefore, emerging markets and some cyclical sectors are sending mixed messages, especially on a shorter-term time frame.
 The longer-term message, given what we know today, is an increasing willingness for investors to own more growth-oriented assets.

 If materials and energy can break to the upside, the bullish case for emerging markets would be bolstered.
 Conversely, if materials and energy are rebuffed at areas of past resistance, it may mean emerging markets are due for a breather.
-We will learn something either way.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+We will learn something either way.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.